 Another important building of the city is the Palace of the Republic, used for exhibitions and events.
 After you took some pictures of the architecture what is going on inside.
 It can be something open to the public and interesting.
 Time to time there are art expositions also.

 Then check out the National Academic Bolshoi Opera and Ballet Theatre.
 I suggest you not only a visit from outside.
-It depends on the period, but if you like and if you are lucky you can attend some event.
+It depends on the period, but if you like it and if you are lucky you can attend some event.

 A building that reminds me of ancient Greece is Belarusian State Circus.
 Columns, capitals, and statues welcome visitors.
 Don’t go there during the day, but during the evening.
 That place is the center of nightlife.
-You can enjoy it and listen to music, have a drink… It is funny.
+You can enjoy it and listen to music, have a drink… It is fun.

 The religious buildings have to be part of your Minsk tour.
 As it happens often around Europe, the architecture of this type of constructions is a real artwork.
 So you will be delighted, also if you aren’t Orthodox as the local population.